Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 each bucket.
 The shells are decorated with painted scenes.
 {% imageEnd %}

-A personal <span lang="ja-Latn">kai-ōi</span> set became a standard component of a noble bride’s wedding gifts, as the joining of the matching shells was symbolic of the join&shy;ing of husband and wife in marriage.
+During the 17th century, a personal <span lang="ja-Latn">kai-ōi</span> set became a standard component of a noble bride’s wedding gifts, as the joining of the matching shells was symbolic of the join&shy;ing of husband and wife in marriage.
 However, the elaborate sets with their hand-painted and gilded interiors must have been ex&shy;pen&shy;sive to create and only owned by the richest of families.
-Indeed, at times restrictions were put in place so that <em>only</em> noble families of the upper ranks were permitted to include the game in their bridal trousseaux.[@JapaneseGamesOfMemory p.
-265] When the time came to hand over the wedding gifts, it was customary for the <span lang="ja-Latn">kai-oke</span> to be the first item presented.[@JapaneseGamesOfMemory p.
-265]
+Indeed, at times restrictions were put in place so that
+<em>only</em> noble families of the upper ranks were permitted to include the
+game in their bridal trousseaux.[@JapaneseGamesOfMemory p.
+265] When the time came to hand over the wedding gifts, it was customary for the <span lang="ja-Latn">kai-oke</span> to be the first item presented,[@JapaneseGamesOfMemory p.
+265] and they were eventually to become the most important of all the gifts given to the bride.[@GoldenOpportunity p.
+11] This custom eventually died out as samurai culture was ended during the late 19th century.[@GoldenOpportunity p.
+11]

 In this role, miniature <span lang="ja-Latn">kai-oke</span> can be found in [<span